JulesVerne22/Bombgineers-Docs/pages/Development-Docs/Hardware/future-development.md

 - Difference between plane heading and course
 - Cross trail and RCCT

+### Magnification

+When the simulation is setup for fullscale (i.e. fudge factor = 1), it is hard to see the target at 14000 ft.
+Therefore, it is recommended that a magnification funciton be implemented.
+This can be done in software or there can be an additional input encoder to complete this action.

 ## Integrate into Bombsight

 As of the creation of these documents, the user inputs are contained in an external box to the Norden Bombsight replica.